MARS-PESU/ROS_course-labs/lab2.md

 # Using turtlesim, ros2, and rqt — ROS 2 Documentation: Humble  documentation
-**You're reading the documentation for an older, but still supported, version of ROS 2.
-For information on the latest version, please have a look at [Kilted](../../../../kilted/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html).**

 **Goal:** Install and use the turtlesim package and rqt tools to prepare for upcoming tutorials.